cbrenton/auto_global_entry/README.md

 ## PREREQUISITES

 * Installed homebrew
-* Installed casperjs via homebrew
+* Installed casperjs and node via homebrew

 ## TO USE: